matrix-org/matrix-spec/content/client-server-api/modules/receipts.md

 Threading introduces a concept of multiple conversations being held in the same room and thus deserve their own read receipts and notification counts.
-An event is considered to be "in a thread" if it meets any of the following criteria:
+An event is considered to be "in a thread" if:

-* It has a `rel_type` of `m.thread`.
+* It has a rel_type of m.thread, or
-* It has child events with a `rel_type` of `m.thread` (in which case it'd be the thread root).
+* It has a parent event with this rel_type, or a parent of a parent, or further up the chain of relations.
+(Implementations should not recurse to arbitrary
-* Following the event relationships, it has a parent event which qualifies for one of the above.
-Implementations should not recurse infinitely, though: a maximum of 3 hops is recommended to cover indirect relationships.
+  depth: a maximum of 3 hops is recommended to cover indirect relationships.)

-Events not in a thread but still in the room are considered to be part of the "main timeline", or a special thread with an ID of `main`.
+Events not in a thread but still in the room are considered to be in the "main timeline".
+Threaded receipts for the main timeine use a special thread ID of `main`.

+Thread roots are considered to be in the main timeline, as are events that are related to a thread root via non-thread relations.
+Note that clients providing a single-thread view will probably want to include thread roots and some of their child events (e.g. reactions) in that view, even though from a receipt point of view they are not part of that thread.

 The following is an example DAG for a room, with dotted lines showing event relationships and solid lines showing topological ordering.